mrpotatocode/RoofisonFire/README.md

-# Green Roofs in Toronto: Analyzing the Effect of Policy Change on Size, Frequency, and Neighborhood Prevalence
+# Green Roofs in Toronto
 Green Roof Energy Diff of Diffs.

 - [x] Do nifty analysis